MEET CASSIE CHAMBERS ARMSTRONG

-Despite her humble beginnings, Cassie had a strong community, supportive family, and access to the resources she needed to succeed.
-Cassie went onto to graduate from Yale College, the London School of Economics, and Harvard Law School.
+Cassie Chambers Armstrong was born into poverty in eastern Kentucky.
+Her parents took her home from the hospital to a rented trailer.
+With the help of a strong community, a supportive family, and access to public education, Cassie was able to graduate from Yale University, the London School of Economics, and Harvard Law School.